siutanwong/Scrape_Doctor_Profile_Data/README.md

 ### Scrape Doctor Profile Data from State's Board of Medicine Websites

-Use requests/lxml/selenium/beautifulsoup to scrape doctor lists from your state's Board of Medicine website
+an introduction to extracting machine readable data from web pages

+written for Oakland Data Day 2014, part of the international Open Data Day